mateuszjurewicz/notes_public/Language/English Vocabulary.md

 - `labile` (pron. léjbajl)
 flexible, readily open to change: "a ____ face, her scenes rock with emotion".
 Or readily or continually undergoing chemical, physical, or biological change or breakdown (a ____ mineral)
 - `lagan` (pron lágan)
 (in legal contexts) goods or wreckage lying on the bed of the sea, but possibly retrievable (unlike derelict).
+Archaic naval term.
 - `lanyard` (lenjyrd)
 a cord or strap to hold something (such as a knife or a whistle) and usually worn around the neck (smycz na identyfikator).
 Also in naval terms a piece of rope or line for fastening something in a ship.
 - `larceny`